Investors cling to frontiers as emerging markets sink

 Lebanon, Tunisia, Bulgaria, Lithuania, Qatar and Kuwait are among the world's lesser developed markets and are outperforming more mainstream emerging markets in the most recent storm.

-The benchmark MSCI frontiers index .dMI7400000PUS has eked out a 1 percent rise in total returns this year, but that compares with a 7.4 percent loss in emerging markets .MSCIEF and a 5.4 percent drop in developed stocks .MIWO00000PUS.
+The benchmark MSCI frontiers index has eked out a 1 percent rise in total returns this year, but that compares with a 7.4 percent loss in emerging markets and a 5.4 percent drop in developed stocks.

 To be sure, the performance of headline frontier indices mask the differing fortunes of an eclectic group of markets that includes Argentina, which is going through another severe currency crisis.